 KiCad writes all files in human readable ASCII.
 This makes manipulation by hand and scripting very easy.
 The following is a listing on what the different files are used for.

-.sch: schematic file
+.sch: schematic file.

-.lib: schematic symbols library file
+.lib: schematic symbols library file.

 -cache.lib: … a local copy of all the symbols used in the corresponding schematic, so that when the folder containing a KiCad project is copied to a different PC, the schematic can still be opened and printed and will still look the same as the original draughtsperson intended - even if that other PC does not have those symbols in its main libraries (or has symbols that coincidentally have the same name but are completely different).